Skip to content

 Every School Day Counts!

 In order for our pupils to achieve their very best it is of paramount importance that their attendance is good.
 Every lesson really does count for your child and catching up on lost time from school can be really difficult.
 Good attendance is linked to achievement, better relationships with other children and overall better behaviour.
-Often, the reason that children are absent from school is due to illness.
-Please refer to this link for guidance from the NHS if you are unsure whether you can send your child to school or not: NHS 'Is my child too ill for school?' guidance

 You can help to ensure that your child’s attendance is good by leading a healthy lifestyle: exercising regularly, getting enough sleep and maintaining a balanced diet.
 Missing any period of time of schooling has been proven to be detrimental, both academically and socially.
-We understand that sometimes absence cannot be avoided, but it is important that we share with you the following information:

 Attendance